 The Panel Renderer component has been introduced as a replacement for the UI Document component.
 It addresses several limitations of the UI Document component:

-If your project uses UI Document components that were added via the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+If you added UI Document components through the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window, follow these steps to migrate them to Panel Renderer components: